Tech-at-DU/Habitual-Swift4/P03-Populating-the-Table-View/readme.md

 Run the project and tap the add button a few times.

 > [info]
-> it's important that you update the dataSource, in our case the names array, BEFORE you use `tableView.insertRows(at:with:)`.
+> You must update the dataSource, in our case the names array, BEFORE you use `tableView.insertRows(at:with:)`.
 Otherwise, you'll get an inconsistency error in your debugger.
-> The table view will fact check by invoking the number of rows.
+The table view will fact check by invoking the number of rows.
->

 This is great!
 But, let's populate more than just a list of Strings.